 Talk about the strengths you know your young person has, and how they can use them.
 For example, they might like to draw or tell stories, so let them do this to explain what has happened and how they are feeling.
 It's OK to talk about how the disaster has affected you, and how you are trying to get life back on track.

 Make time to be with your young person, to do normal things, and to have some quiet time with them.
 Try to be available emotionally, although this can sometimes be hard when you, too, have a lot to cope with.
 Staying calm and in control can help your young person to feel safe and grounded.

 Encourage your young person to step back from their problems or negative feelings and think of ways to reduce their distress.
 Help them work out ways to solve problems, and find ways to relax and reduce their anxiety.

 Look after yourself and be true to how you feel.
 Try to keep your life as structured as possible.
 If you can, put off big decisions until you feel more stable.
 Get enough rest, and talk with friends, family and health professionals if you're feeling overwhelmed.
 Don't forget that caregivers need care too.

 When to get help

 You should think about getting help if your child is having difficulties more than about six weeks after the disaster, or is not functioning well in normal activities.
-Services such as your local doctor, community health centre, school counsellor or local mental health service can provide advice and assistance.
+Services such as your local general practitioner, community health centre, school counsellor or local mental health service can provide advice and assistance.

-Seek immediate help if you think your child is at risk, for example of self-harm.
-Call your local hospital, emergency services, Lifeline (13 11 14) or Kids Helpline (1800 55 1800).
+Seek immediate help if you think your child is at risk, for example of self harm.
+Call your local hospital, emergency services, Lifeline (13 43 57) or Kids Helpline (1800 55 1800).